snubwoody/wakunguma.com/src/articles/web-apps.md

 Website are not private.
 Apps can be private although you can't be 100% certain but if you care about privacy you could block network access for the app, depending on your OS, and depending on the app it would still work just fine.

+Pause, switching perspective...

+Websites can be more private that apps.
+Disregarding the personal information that you choose to share like your email address.
+Apps, in particular desktop apps, have much more access than websites.
+It 100% possible for an app on your PC to collect all the information in your `%APPDATA%` folder and sent it to a private server somewhere.
+On the other hand web browsers don't share much of your information, and sometimes outright fake it.

 ## Ease of use
 Web apps can be deployed anywhere and everywhere.